Official: Trump team overruled 25 security clearance denials

 Tricia Newbold, an 18-year government employee who oversees the issuance of clearances for some senior White House aides, says she compiled a list of at least 25 officials who were initially denied security clearances last year because of their backgrounds.
 But she says senior Trump aides overturned those decisions, moves that she said weren't made "in the best interest of national security."

 Newbold's allegations were detailed in a letter and memo released Monday by Rep. Elijah Cummings of Maryland, chairman of the House Oversight and Reform committee.
-That panel has been investigating security clearances issued to senior officials including Trump son-in-law Jared Kushner, former national security adviser Michael Flynn, and former White House aide Rob Porter.
+Cummings panel has been investigating security clearances issued to senior officials including Trump son-in-law Jared Kushner, former national security adviser Michael Flynn, and former White House aide Rob Porter.

+The documents don't identify the officials on Newbold's list but they note that two are "current senior White House officials."

-The letter comes about a month after The New York Times reported that Trump ordered officials to grant Kushner a clearance over the objections of national security officials and after Newbold spoke out to NBC News and other news outlets about her concerns.
+The release of the information comes about a month after The New York Times reported that Trump ordered officials to grant Kushner a clearance over the objections of national security officials and after Newbold spoke out to NBC News and other news outlets about her concerns.
 It also sets the stage for another fight between the White House and the Democratic-controlled House.
 Cummings said he will move this week to authorize his first subpoena in the probe.

 Cummings said the subpoena will be for the deposition of Carl Kline, who served as the White House personnel security director and supervised Newbold.
 He has since left the White House for the Defense Department.